logicalclocks/hops-docs/docs/featurestore/featurestore.rst

 Read access to this API key needs to be given to the AWS role used by the Databricks cluster.
 Finally, a helper library needs to be installed on the Databricks cluster to connect to the Feature Store.

-There exist two helper libraries: hopsworks-cloud-sdk and hops-util-py.
+There exist two helper libraries: hopsworks-cloud-sdk and hops.
-Hopsworks-cloud-sdk is easier to set up but does not provide some advanced functionalities present in hops-util-py.
-If you intend to use hops-util-py follow the instructions in "Setting up roles and API keys" then jump directly to "Installing hops-util-py".
+Hopsworks-cloud-sdk does not require a Spark environment (and is easier to set up) but does not provide some advanced spark-based functionality present in hops.
+If you intend to use the hops library follow the instructions in "Setting up roles and API keys" then jump directly to "Installing hops library".

 **Setting up roles and API keys**

 Follow the steps described in `Connecting from Amazon SageMaker`_ for setting up Hopsworks API keys and AWS roles and access to secrets.
-Ensure to use the role that is specified in the *Advanced Options* when creating a Spark cluster in Databricks.
+Ensure that you specify the same role that is selected in the *Advanced Options* when you create the Spark cluster in Databricks.

 **Installing hopsworks-cloud-sdk**